 WARNING: Some are teaching RTP but are neither accredited or qualified.

-Both in the U.S. and in other countries, there are some educators teaching RTP
+In the U.S., Australia, and in other countries, there are some educators teaching RTP

 Also, if a person were to give a presentation on RTP without permission,